jonrau1/ElectricEye/add-ons/electriceye-response/extras/README.md

     2. Select **Create user** and enter out the required information, paste the value of the API key as your password
     3. Select the **User actions** (represented by an ellipsis on the far right) menu, choose **Edit user groups** and place this user in a Group that allows the creation of Issues (Adminstrators, or otherwise)

+- **JiraLambdaLayerArn**:
+    1. Download the [JIRA Lambda Layer](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-response/lambda-layers/jira_lambda_layer.zip) and create a new Layer.
+For more information see [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)
+    2. Retrieve the ARN of this layer to include the version number and paste it in for this parameter, such as: `arn:aws:lambda:<REGION>:<ACCT#>:layer:JiraPython:1`

 ## SSM_SNOW_Incident_Playbook
 This playbook uses the Systems Manager Automation Document `AWS-CreateServiceNowIncident` to create an Incident in ServiceNow using a user of your choosing.
 If you do not have a ServiceNow instance and are interested in creating one you can find out more about [Personal Developer Instances (PDIs) here](https://developer.servicenow.com/app.do#!/training/article/app_store_learnv2_buildmyfirstapp_orlando_servicenow_basics/app_store_learnv2_buildmyfirstapp_orlando_personal_developer_instances?v=orlando).